-To determine if you are a sales factor weighted taxpayer or an optional apportionment taxpayer, take into account the economic activities of each of the entities included in the return.
+To determine if you are a sales factor weighted taxpayer, a phased-in sales factor weighted taxpayer, or an optional apportionment taxpayer, take into account the economic activities of each of the entities included in the return.
 Include the economic activities of any pass-through entities whose income and factors are included in the return.